Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - Forgot to use an upgrade planner on red belt station books, fixed

 18:00 UTC 05.12.2020
 - Moved signals from exits of rail blueprints to their entrances as suggested by Josch.
-Helps blueprints connect better by mitigating some conflicts
+Helps blueprints connect better by mitigating some conflicts (if you're planning to use this update on a save where you already have use older versions, you should delete signals with filtered deconstruction planner and overlay new blueprints on top of old ones.
+Otherwise rail blocks will be awkward where old and new connect)
 - Improved signaling on all "u-turned" blueprints from 4:2:1 books
 - Changed "Diagonal U-turn" from 4 Lane books so it is upgradable to "Diagonal Lane Switch U-turn" as originally intended